Ayeshaaiman9654/Hugo_Ayesha/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello👋, I am a research scholar at the Department of Biosciences, Jamia Millia Islamia, New Delhi.
-My main research interest focuses on elucidating the dynamics of folding and misfolding of proteins as well as the mechanisms involved in aggregation of different proteins that are invloved in neurodegenerative diseases so as to have a broad perspective on the therapeutic aspect of such diseases.
+My main research interest focuses on elucidating the dynamics of folding and misfolding of proteins as well as the mechanisms involved in aggregation of different proteins; which are involved in neurodegenerative diseases so that we can have a broader perspective on the therapeutic aspect of diseases.
 {style="text-align: justify;"}